TaylorWJones/CORAAL-Aligner/README.md

 - TH fronting
 - post- and intervocalic v deletion
 - vowel nasalization
-- TH deletion in "them"
-- sibilant fortition (wasn't --> wadn't) (to come)
-- word/syllable final obstruent deletion/debuccalization (to come)
+- word/syllable final obstruent deletion/debuccalization

 For example, in addition to the CMU Dictionary pronunciation of "northeast":